\

 BACKGROUND

-The Piper PA-25 Pawnee was first designed in the early 1950s as an agricultural aircraft.
+The Piper PA-25 Pawnee was first designed in the early 1950’s as an agricultural aircraft.
 Prior to this most agricultural aircraft were converted from existing civil or military designs.
-Several versions of the Pawnee were made that increased engine power in later models.
-Typical of the certification at that time, a fatigue life was not published and neither were life extension surveys.
+Several versions of the Pawnee were made which increased engine power in later models.
+Typical of the certification at that time, a fatigue life was not published, and neither were life extension surveys.

 The aircraft was popular with crop dusting / spraying operators in Australia in the 1960s and 1970s.
 The type was largely replaced in agricultural work in the 1980s by the larger and more powerful Air Tractor.

-Pawnees became increasingly popular as aerotow aircraft at gliding clubs in the mid 1980s as they became available in the second-hand aircraft market.
-Without the agricultural equipment or weight of fertiliser / pesticide, the type has an excellent power to weight ratio which results in a very good climb rate while towing a glider.
+Pawnees became increasingly popular as aerotow aircraft at gliding clubs in the mid 1980’s as they became available in the second-hand aircraft market.
+Without the agricultural equipment or weight of fertiliser / pesticide, the type has an excellent power to weight ratio which results in a very good climb rate whilst towing a glider.
 It is highly suitable for operations off unsealed airstrips and paddocks.

 Piper ceased production of the Pawnee in 1981.
 On 15 April 1988, Piper Aircraft sold the design to Latino Americana de Aviación S.A (Laviasa) in Argentina.
 This resulted in Laviasa being the Type Certificate Holder and responsible for maintaining the ongoing airworthiness of the type.